ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 Floating Eye and Insecto-snake from the mockup haven't made it to the master yet.

-Tiles are flatten now.

 ------

-All objects not have a shadow.
+All objects now have a shadow.
-It make the image a little bit more tangible.
+It makes the image a little bit more tangible.
 Walk and especially throw animations feels better now.

 Initially shadow was an ellipse with gradient.
+Later it was replaced by two semi-transparent hexagons for style consistency.

 ------